AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Best Practice: Organizations must continually audit mobile DLP strategies to adapt to emerging threats.
 This includes reviewing BYOD policies, updating security software, and conducting employee training on secure mobile practices.

-A large healthcare organization adopted Microsoft Intune to enforce mobile DLP policies.
+A large healthcare organization implemented Microsoft Intune to enforce mobile device and data loss prevention (DLP) policies.
 Intune allowed IT teams to implement conditional access rules, encrypt sensitive healthcare data, and monitor devices for compliance.

 10. Integrate Cloud-Based DLP with Mobile Solutions